Cavern Diver Mastery: Begin Cenote Exploration!

 The TDI Cavern Diver course serves as the foundational segment of the comprehensive Cave course.
 Following your training, you’ll be well-prepared for what lies ahead and can make an informed decision about your continued journey.

-Certification as a cavern diver opens doors to further enrich your diving experiences.
+Certification as a cavern diver opens doors to enrich your diving experiences further.
 You might contemplate advancing your skills with the Intro to Cave course or even pursuing the ultimate challenge of Full Cave training.

 • Minimum of 3 days